Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/countermeasures.md

 empty squib case behind.
 The cartridge base provides a recess for the chaff pyrotechnic squib.

-> 🔴 Accidental discharge of the chaff cartridges can cause injury to
+> 🔴 Accidental discharge of chaff cartridges can cause injury to
 > personnel or damage to the aircraft.
 <!-- The master dispenser safety pin must be
 installed at all times when loading, unloading or maintaining the system. -->